-Rasmus Meyer Collection and Munch
+Munch and The Rasmus Meyer Collection

-A delightful wander through Norwegian highlights, and one of the finest collections of art by Edvard Munch.
+At KODE 3, you can experience a delightful wander through Norwegian highlights, and one of the finest collections of art by Edvard Munch.

-In what is today one of the world’s most important collections of Munch’s art, you can find masterpieces such as ‘Jealousy’, ‘Melancholy’, ‘The Woman in Three Stages’ and ‘Evening on Karl Johan’.
+In what is today one of the world’s most important collections of Munch’s art, you can find masterpieces such as "Jealousy", "Melancholy", "The Woman in Three Stages" and "Evening on Karl Johan".

 The beautiful museum building enables you to have a delightful wander through historical interiors from Bergen, plus to experience highlights from the careers of artists such as J.C.
-Dahl, Hans Gude, Christian Krohg, Harriet Backer, Erik Werenskiold and Gerhard Munthe.
+Dahl, Hans Gude, Christian Krohg, Harriet Backer, Kitty Kielland, Erik Werenskiold and Gerhard Munthe.

 Yvonne og Bjarne Rieber

-4 May 2013 to 31 Dec 2020
+- 4 May 2013 to 31 Dec 2024

 - Kode 3

-- 130 / 60 / 0 *
+- 150 / 100 / 0 *

-* Adults: NOK 130, Students: NOK 60, Bergen Card: NOK 90, Free admission for children and KODE members.
+* Adults: NOK 150, Students: NOK 100, Free admission for children and KODE members.
 The ticket gives admission to all exhibitions at KODE for two days